spheromak/chef-inotify/README.md

 # chef-inotify cookbook
-A Proof of concept cookbook that implents inotify awareness in chef file/template/cookbook_file resources
+A Proof of concept cookbook that implements inotify awareness in chef file/template/cookbook_file resources

 # Requirements
 * This was proofed chef-client version  _10.14.2_  I don't think it will work on anything prior
-* Client has to be linux (other os's have similar funcitonalty, but this proof is only for Inotify)
+* Client has to be linux (other os's have similar functionality, but this proof is only for Inotify)
 * Need to install the _rb-inotify_ gem on the client

 # Usage